kavia-common/finmate-streamlit-18626-18629/StreamlitApplication/README.md

 1. (Optional) Create and activate a virtual environment.
 2. Install dependencies:
    pip install -r app/requirements.txt
-3. Run the app:
+3. Run the app (binds to 0.0.0.0:3000 by default):
+   ./start.sh
+   # or equivalently:
-   streamlit run app/app.py
+   # STREAMLIT_PORT=3000 streamlit run app/app.py --server.address=0.0.0.0 --server.port=3000 --server.headless=true
-4. Open the sidebar to navigate among pages.
+4. Open the app in your browser at http://localhost:3000 and use the sidebar to navigate among pages.

 ## Environment Variables
 - REPORT_AUTHOR (optional): Sets author metadata for generated PDFs.